 Building a solar-powered car will introduce your students to alternative energy concepts while incorporating problem-solving, design, and modeling.
 In addition, students will experience using hand tools as they construct their solar vehicle.

-We may never drive cars covered in photovoltaic cells like the one in this picture, but building a miniature solar car is a fun way to see how solar energy can be used for power.
+We may never drive cars covered in photovoltaic cells, but building a miniature solar car is a fun way to see how solar energy can be used for power.

 Make Your Own Solar Car